Find out where you should spend the day exploring life under the sea with our North Shore snorkeling guide!

-Part of Pupukea Beach Park, Shark’s Cove is a lava-rock beach with unique underwater rock formations and diverse marine life.
-Tropical colorful fish and sea turtles are the cove's constant inhabitants.
-Harmless white-tipped reef sharks may also be spotted just outside the cove.
+Part of Pupukea Beach Park, Shark’s Cove is a lava rock beach with unique underwater rock formations and diverse marine life.
+Colorful tropical fish and turtles are the cove's constant inhabitants, so you can mix and mingle with the sea life.

-Malaekahana Beach is popular for snorkeling in Oahu as the Waters here are calm and shallow, creating a great environment for snorkeling.
+Malaekahana Beach is popular for North Shore snorkeling Oahu, as the waters here are calm and shallow, creating a great environment for snorkeling.

 Mokuleia Beach Park